Nopalev/clock-hive/README.md

 In this example, is an error is caught during an API hit to acquire available timezones, user would redirected back to home page.
 Another use of error handling in this project is during method `getTime()` in `WorldTime` class.
 If the API hit is failed, the instance would be discarded instead.

 Note 1:
-> I do not know if there are better way to cacth errors other than this one.
+> I do not know if there are better way to catch errors other than this one.

 Note 2:
 > Yes there are better ways to handling errors rather than only discarding instances or redirecting back.
 I am just prioritizing writing this wiki instead.